simonschwartz/request-state-wrapper/README.md

 **Required**

-- `request` - Array of one or more promises
+- `request` - Function that returns a promise *or* Array of functions that return promises

 **Optional**